SimplySatisfied/slate/source/index.md

 }
 ```

-Creating an invite through the API automatically send lovely looking email invitations to your customers to ask them to give you feedback, but what if you don't want to send that email?
+Creating an invite through the API automatically sends a lovely looking email invitation to your customers to ask them to give you feedback, but what if you don't want to send that email?

 Invites **require** a name and an email address to verify that they're going to real people, but you can set `send_email = false` during creation to halt the sending of an email invitation to the customer.